Financial Aid Process for Prospective Students

 Submitting the FAFSA

-The FAFSA determines a student’s Expected Family Contribution (EFC).
-The EFC is then used to determine both the student’s financial need and the amount of need-based aid each student is eligible for.
-Official financial need is defined as the Cost of Education (total amount of annual educational expenses) minus the student’s EFC.
+The FAFSA determines a student’s Student Aid Index (SAI).
+The SAI is then used to determine both the student’s financial need and the amount of need-based aid each student is eligible for.
+Official financial need is defined as the Cost of Education (total amount of annual educational expenses) minus the student’s SAI.

 Full FAFSA information, including resources and “pro tips”, can be found here.